ETH-DISCO/cluster-tutorial/README.md

 Once you're done you can check the output in `/itet-stor/{{USERNAME}}/net_scratch/cluster/jobs/`.
 Each filepointer your script writes to (ie. stderr, stdout) will have its own file.

 # Addendum

-There is a third workflow I'm aware of, using [Conda environments](./conda-tutorial.md), but it is definitely not to be recommended.

 General documentation: